ranginui/ranginui.github.io/poems/burnout.md

 The emails, the calls, the constant proving\
 That our ways have value, our knowledge matters.

-This burnout is not simply exhaustion—\
+This burnout is not simply exhaustion\
 It is the accumulated grief of watching\
 The slow violence of colonisation continue\
 While we fight with diminishing strength.